Hercules (1907 ship)

-Hercules is a 1907-built steam tugboat that is now preserved at the San Francisco Maritime National Historical Park in San Francisco, California.
+Hercules is a 1907-built former ocean-going steam tugboat that is currently docked on Mare Island in Vallejo, California while the Hyde Street Pier, her former docked location, is being rebuilt.
+She is currently owned by the United States' National Park Service and has undergone a full structural rework between August 2023 and 2025.

 History

 Hercules was built in 1907 by John H. Dialogue and Sons, of Camden, New Jersey.
 She was built for the Shipowners' and Merchants' Tugboat Company of San Francisco, as part of their Red Stack Fleet (a part of today's Crowley Maritime Corporation).
 After completion, Hercules was sailed to San Francisco via the Straits of Magellan with her sister ship, Goliah, in tow.

 For the first part of her life, Hercules was an oceangoing tug.
 Because of the prevailing northwest winds, sailing ships often employed Hercules and her sisters on journeys north up the coast from San Francisco.
 For example, in 1916, Hercules towed to Port Townsend, Washington.
 On return trips back down the coast, Hercules often towed log rafts of Pacific Northwest timber, to Southern California mills.
 At other times, Hercules was employed towing barges to other ports on the West Coast and to Hawaii, and in transporting equipment for the construction of the Panama Canal.

+In 1919, working in concert with other tugs, Hercules helped tow the newly launched USS California from Mare Island Navy Shipyard to Hunter's Point, so that the battleship could receive further work prior to commissioning.

 In 1924, Hercules was acquired by the Western Pacific Railroad.
 For her new owners, she worked shuttling railroad car floats across San Francisco Bay from Oakland and Alameda to San Francisco.
+She worked in this role until 1957, when she was replaced by the diesel-powered train ferry Las Plumas.
+Hercules was kept in a stand-by role to the new ferry until 1961.